-A student undecided about a major may delay declaring one until the end of his fifth quarter.
-Before a major is declared, his curriculum will be identified by the symbol GCLA (General Curriculum-Liberal Arts).
-As soon as he is reasonably certain, however, he should declare his major and identify it by the appropriate departmental symbol.
+A student who is undecided about a major may delay declaring one until the end of his fifth quarter.
+Before a major is declared, his curriculum will be identified by the symbol GCA (General Curriculum-Arts).
+As soon as he is reasonably certain of his chosen field of study, however, he should declare his major and identify it by the following appropriate departmental symbol: School of Liberal Arts

-AT-Art HY-History

-EH-English SY-Sociology

-SP-Speech BGS-Bachelor of General Studies
+AT Art EH English HY History SP Speech SY Sociology BGS Bachelor of General Studies